pheymann/talks/typelevel-summit-2018/post.md

   * Same is true for `QueryList`.
   * The last step is to merge all these `HLists` types into a single one.
 Shapeless comes again with a handy type class called `Prepend` which provides us with the necessary functionality.
 Two `HList` types go in, a single type comes out.
 And again, we use a type carrier here to store the api type.

 Whoho, we did it.
-One thing we can check on our todo list.
+One thing we can mark as done on our todo list.
 Next step is to derive an actual client function from it.

 ### Clients from types
 So far we have a type carrier with our api: